Blog Layout

 DAY 19 - YASS to OLD BAR (BD)

-Monday 31st March: We have a travel day ahead as we retrace our steps up the New South Wales Coast to Old Bar.
-We will break for convenience stops and for time to purchase lunch (own expense) before arriving with time to freshen up before dinner.
+Monday 31st March: A travel day ahead as we retrace our steps up the New South Wales Coast to Old Bar.
+Break for time to purchase lunch before arriving with time to freshen up before dinner.

 Stay: Club Old Bar Motel